 • Agent is responsible for: gathering DTN Information, creating vlan interfaces, applying QOS.

-In case have issues with any SENSE SiteRM Software, please create a ticket here or send an email to sense-all@googlegroups.com
+In case have issues with any SENSE SiteRM Software, please send an email to sense-all@googlegroups.com

 Before start